Indigenous Scholarships - UNDA

 Indigenous Commonwealth Scholarships

 The Commonwealth Government is funding a new program of scholarships and assistance commencing in 2017 called the Indigenous Student Success Programme (ISSP).
-Information on this programme will be available shortly.

 Aboriginal and Torres Strait Islander Health Scholarships

 Mary MacKillop Foundation Indigenous Tertiary Scholarship

 The Mary MacKillop Foundation has been providing tertiary scholarships for Aboriginal and Torres Strait Islander students since 1998.
 They have 75 graduates and currently another 66 students on scholarships.
 Students come from tertiary education providers across the country and study a wide variety of disciplines including education, law, science, acting, music, social work, nursing, medicine, criminology, communications and more.

 Throughout their scholarship students are supported by a mentor who they meet with every semester for assistance and guidance when needed.

 Music and Opera Singers Trust (MOST) - Rona Tranby Award

 For: Assisting the Aboriginal community in recording the oral history of their Elders utilizing the knowledge and expertise that has been cultivated in the Jewish community in the recording of the oral history of Holocaust survivors.Email: firstname.lastname@example.org

 Web: http://www.aussing.com.au | http://www.tranby.edu.au